Peptide Vaccine for Brain Cancer

 The trial protocol does not specify if you need to stop taking your current medications, but it mentions that co-medication that may interfere with study results, like immuno-suppressive agents, is not allowed.
 It's best to discuss your specific medications with the trial team.

-What makes the P30-EPS vaccine treatment unique for brain cancer?
+What evidence suggests that the P30-EPS vaccine might be an effective treatment for brain cancer?

 Mustafa Khasraw, MBChB, MD, FRCP, FRACP